pchiorean/Indentz/docs/README.md

 #### **`ShowFonts`**
-Shows all fonts used in the current document.
+Shows all fonts used in the active document.

 #### **`ShowProfiles`**
 Shows all color profiles available to InDesign.